 - creation — some thread libraries can create threads without the kernel knowing.
 No such thing for a process.

 - a non-kernel thread can never exist without an owner process.
-A process always has a parent process which could be long gone.
+In contrast, every process always has a parent process which could be long gone.

 Q: If some vendor provides a database access function (perhaps dbget()) that may be slow and may acquire some lock internally, is it a good idea to call this function while holding an unrelated mutex?